Trump inauguration corruption case involving Ivanka and Don Jr. moves ahead

 A filing in the case also tied Allen Weisselberg, the chief financial officer of the Trump Organization, to the Trump inauguration scandal.
 When the PIC’s spending was questioned in news report in 2017, Barrack brought in Weisselberg to oversee the organization’s own internal audit.
 That was odd, given that Weisselberg was a senior official at a company that had received a large amount of money from the PIC.
 Weisselberg is now a key figure in the criminal and civil investigations of the Trump Organization being mounted by the New York attorney general and the Manhattan district attorney.
 In July, Weisselberg and the Trump Organization were indicted on sweeping tax fraud charges.
 (A prosecutor in that case alleged that the 15-year-long tax scheme was “orchestrated by the most senior executives” at the Trump business.)

 The alleged details of the Trump inauguration scandal fit the established pattern of the Trump family abusing the tax code and foundation funds for its own gain.
 With López’s ruling, the Trump Organization has slipped out of Racine’s grasp.
-But now the DC attorney general will presumably get a shot to prove the essence of his case: the Trump clan is a kleptocracy.
+But now the DC attorney general will presumably get a shot to prove the essence of his case: The Trump clan is a kleptocracy.